- Bronze Arrow Oakleaf Lettuce

 Bronze Arrow Oakleaf Lettuce

-Under the name Bronze Arrowhead, this was an All-America winner in the 1930's for Germania Seeds.
+Under the name Bronze Beauty, this was an All-America winner in the 1930's for Germania Seeds.
 When they cut most of their vegetable offerings, it dropped out of sight except for a few seed-savers.
 Two decades ago, the Jeavons Center got seed, and gardener Carol Cox spent the next several years selecting for bolt-resistance, hardiness, and flavor.
 Her work has been continued by Ellen Bartholomew, who grew our seed at Golden Rule Garden.
 By now, their Bronze Arrow is a different lettuce from the Bronze Arrowhead that some seed companies still carry.
-Decades of breeding for bolt-resistance and hardiness have paid off.
+Decades of selecting for bolt-resistance and hardiness have paid off.
 300 seeds